-1. Begin by freezing your bars: remove your desired bars from their wrappers, and place them on a cookie sheet.
+- Remove the wrapping from the candy bars and place them on a parchment-lined cookie sheet.
 Freeze them for at least 2 hours, until they are solid and frozen throughout.

-4. Remove the frozen candy bars from the freezer.
-If you have a large pan or are using a deep fryer, you may be able to do several candy bars at once.
+- Remove the frozen candy bars from the freezer.
+If you have a large pan or are using a deep fryer, you might be able to do several candy bars at once.
 If you are uncertain or if your pan is a medium size, it is best to do one candy bar at a time so that they cook evenly.

-6. Quickly place the battered candy bar into the 375-degree oil, being careful not to drop it and cause oil to splash up.
+- Quickly place the battered candy bar into the 375 F oil, being careful not to drop it and cause oil to splash up.
 Monitor the frying candy bar carefully, as it can cook quickly.
 If it bobs to the surface, gently press it down with the back of a spoon so that it cooks evenly.